Raj16012024/Rajee_Repos/README.md

 ### Reporting

-Cucumber uses reporter plugins to produce reports that contain information about what scenarios have passed or failed.
+Cucumber uses reporter plugins to produce reports containing information about scenarios that have passed or failed.

 View Cucumber HTML reports in target/cucumber-reports/index.html after running the tests.